Miguel-Adarlo/appdensitycalculation/README.md

 ## Computing Barangay Density
 **1. Find the number of barangays per region**\
-Done by aggregation in R.
+Done by aggregation in R. Result was the number of barangays per region.

 ```
 {